-Our team this term continues to be Mr Provo, Mrs Vincelli, and Mrs Hart with occasional help from Miss Pantelli.
+Our team this term continues to be Mr Provo and Mrs Vincelli with Miss Pantelli taking on a more permanent support role within the classroom.
 Mr Bailey is still responsible for PE lessons alongside Miss Plant.
-Miss Hart will take the children for Computing, Art and Music lessons.
-The children have matured so much since the start of September but we still have a long way to go.
-We are looking forward to another brilliant term with you all!
+Mrs Hart will continue take the children for Computing, Art and Music lessons.

 What will learning look like this term in Year 3

 It is extremely important for children to read every day.
 We give children opportunities to read every day in class as part of their early morning work and as part of our book talk reading sessions.
 Children will continue with the Accelerated Reader programme and children have the freedom to test on books they have read when they feel they are ready.
 Please listen to your children read and sign their reading records upon hearing them read.
 Children are given points each time they read at home and those who have the most points at the end of the term are given a prize.
 I imagine your children will be quite grumpy with you if they miss out on points because their records haven’t been signed.
 Not a position I would want to be in by any means.